Gorodetskaya-Mariia/Beauty-salon/README.md

 - Redux Thunk has been used for writing async action creators.
 - Redux Form.
 Individual validators for each field have been used to provide synchronous client-side validation to the form.
 If the value is valid, the validation function returns undefined.
 If the value is invalid, the validation function returns an error.
 This is a string, which displays to user immediately.
 - Responsive Web Design has been achieved through flexboxes and media expressions.
 - The application is cross browser compatible with Chrome, Firefox, Edge.
+- Tests have been written only for reducers.